NFL Panic Index 2018: Should the Chiefs be worried about the playoffs?

 It felt like a loss that the Chargers seemed to grow out of, yet the silly losses from games they should win still haunted this team in Week 11.

 Panic index: It’s probably too soon to panic about this loss.
-It’s not like the Chargers have a great shot of catching the Chiefs for #1 in the division, even if they had won that game.
-They’re still on track for the #5 seed in the AFC and that’s not going to change unless they can finish the season undefeated.
+It’s not like the Chargers have a great shot of catching the Chiefs for No. 1 in the division, even if they had won that game.
+They’re still on track for the fifth seed in the AFC and that’s not going to change unless they can finish the season undefeated.

 The Raiders can’t even tank right